Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 This "totalist utilitarianism" postulates that, if humanity continues to develop and spread across the universe, the number of people (not necessarily human anymore, but digital beings living in simulations) who are alive in the far future will far exceed the few billion alive today.
 Our prime moral directive, then, should be to do everything we possibly can to ensure those people's futures.
 This includes pursuing the development of AGI at all costs - not doing so would be a *moral* failure.
 We also shouldn't worry so much about short-term, small-scale issues like poverty or the climate crisis, which are but mere blips on the cosmic timeline when viewed from a vantage point millions or billions of years into the future.

 > The staggering environmental costs of training and performing inference on [general purpose AI] models of this size have been documented by a number of researchers.
-But from the TESCREAL perspective, this cost should not be of much concern, because the impending climate catastrophe does not pose an existential risk to humanity, while stopping work on building “value-aligned” AGI could.
+But from the TESCREAL perspective, this cost should not be of much concern, because the impending climate catastrophe does not pose an existential risk to humanity, while stopping work on building "value-aligned" AGI could.

 <cite>—[The TESCREAL bundle: Eugenics and the promise of utopia through artificial general intelligence](https://firstmonday.org/ojs/index.php/fm/article/view/13636/11599) [^44]</cite>

 This justification for ignoring people's needs — especially marginalized and oppressed peoples — while claiming that doing so is actually the morally *superior* choice, is of course very appealing to misanthropic, self-involved techno-chauvinists.
 It's also a twisted bastardization of genuinely valuable ideas like the [Haudenosaunee Confederacy's Seventh Generation](https://www.haudenosauneeconfederacy.com/values/) principle of considering how our actions today will impact our descendants over the next seven generations.
 Not the next seven *billion years*, which is all but impossible to envisage anyway.

 The propagation of these ideas doesn't imply a shadowy cabal of conspirators meeting in darkened, smoky rooms to plot against the rest of us.
-They're a perfectly logical extrapolation of the productivity-fetishizing, growth-obsessed, western-centric myth of the linear arc of human progress.
+They're a perfectly logical extrapolation of the productivity-fetishizing, growth-obsessed, western-centric, colonial myth of the linear arc of human progress.
 Manifest Destiny written across the stars.
 Led, of course, by the brightest, most brilliant, most visionary leaders among us - the tech billionaires and their sycophants.

 ---
 ## Is "AI" really inevitable?